single_server_with_floating_ip.yaml

 Essentially, Heat can also scale a complete stack (defined by its own template file).

-So what we now do is essentially to treat the server with its floating IP as defined in the first listing (single_server_with_floating_ip.yaml
+So what we now do is essentially to treat the server with its floating IP as defined in the first listing (single_server_with_floating_ip.yaml) as entity of scale and pass through all parameters:

 # asg_of_server_with_floating.yaml